ilorez/shells/README.md

 - The script uses `figlet` to display the name in the specified font.
 - The script will display the name in all available figlet fonts if the `--all` flag is provided.
 - The script will prompt to install `figlet` if it is not already installed.
+- The script will prompt to install `lolcat` if it is not already installed for color output.